 Producers and workers struggle with language and cultural barriers and limited safety resources.
 This changing diversity in the workforce presents new occupational risk factors.
 Culturally and linguistically appropriate education in agricultural health and safety is necessary.

-Collaborating with MN Milk Producers to enroll 30 new farms in MN
+- Collaborating with Minnesota Milk Producers and other dairy organizations to enroll 30 new farms in MN

 Stakeholder Collaboration in Occupational Injury Research Award